mohauop/Deep-learning-for-computer-vision-V4.0/README.md

 this is a deep learning workshop done in Wameedh Scientific CLub.

 We Started by:
-1.learning the Concept of Machine Learning throughout linear regression and logistic regression.
+# 1.learning the Concept of Machine Learning throughout linear regression and logistic regression.
-2.Introducing the different Machine Learning algorithms like : decision tree, random forest , Support vector machine and some codes
+# 2.Introducing the different Machine Learning algorithms like : decision tree, random forest , Support vector machine and some codes
-3.linear regression full explanation with code and introducing neural networks; and giving a task in logistic regression 4.Starting with deep learning by introducing deep learning algorithms like: deep neural networks, Recurrent neural networks, Long short term memory, Transformer model, Generative adversial networks , and Convolutional neural networks.
+# 3.we introduced numpy, pandas, scikit-learn libraries followed by linear regression full explanation with code and introducing neural networks; and giving a task in logistic regression.
+# 4.Starting with deep learning by introducing deep learning algorithms like: deep neural networks, Recurrent neural networks, Long short term memory, Transformer model, Generative adversial networks , and Convolutional neural networks.
-5.diving deep into Convolutional neural networks by explaining each layer and introducing Pytorch framework.
+# 5.diving deep into Convolutional neural networks by explaining each layer and introducing Pytorch framework.
-6.simple project code demonstration of VGG19 classification model for flower classification; and a task to be done classification.
+# 6.simple project code demonstration of VGG19 classification model for flower classification; and a task to be done classification.